|Beautiful statue at the beach in Pondicherry.|

 At some point, we’re going to run out of photos to share of India.
 In that case, we’ll have no choice but to post without photos or add a few photos of the same date years ago.

-For those of you with homes which is most of you, you do laundry, clean, make repairs, rebuild, re-do, re-design, cook, sit outdoors, talk on the phone or whatever one does when trapped in your home.
+For those of you with homes that are most of you, you do laundry, clean, make repairs, rebuild, re-do, re-design, cook, sit outdoors, talk on the phone, or whatever one does when trapped in your home.

 |A church we visited in Pondicherry.|

 In some ways, it’s easier for us.
-We don’t have a wall, staring at us pushing us to paint it, a closet to clean, a garage to reorganize, or windows to wash.
-All we have to do is hand wash our clothes each day, prepare the day’s post, answer countless email messages from our readers, and at the end of the month, pay our credit card bills.
+We don’t have a wall staring at us pushing us to paint it, a closet to clean, a garage to reorganize, or windows to wash.
+All we have to do is hand wash our clothes each day, prepare the day’s post, answer countless email messages from our readers, and pay our credit card bills at the end of the month.

 Are we bored?
 Surprisingly, we’re not.
 We could do this for many more months if necessary.
 We’re bracing ourselves for that possibility.
 As long as we are safe and have a roof over our heads, we can handle it.
 How about you?

+We awake later than usual due to the darkening drapes in our room, often as late as 8:00 am.
 The routine for us is simple and uninspiring.
-We awake later than usual due to the darkening drapes in our room, often as late at 8:00 am.
 We take turns showering and dressing, then head downstairs to the hotel restaurant for breakfast, often ordering the same items as long as they remain available.

 Back up to our room after breakfast, we go online, checking the news for updates, often shocked by the new number of cases in the US that were calculated while we slept.

-When the cleaners come, we head downstairs to the lobby until their done.
-Once we return to the room, I begin my daily practice of walking in the halls, once every hour, in order to continue to build strength in my legs.
+When the cleaners come, we head downstairs to the lobby until they’re done.
+Once we return to the room, I begin my daily practice of walking in the halls, once every hour, to continue to build strength in my legs.

 From there, Tom listens to his favorite podcast, Garage Logic, from Minnesota while I watch mindless drivel on my laptop, simultaneously playing with my phone.

-As somewhat of a reality TV junkie, I’m currently watching “Married at First Sight,” Australia version and I am on episode 5 of season 7.
-There are at least 25 episodes remaining.
+As somewhat of a reality TV junkie, I’m currently watching “Married at First Sight,” the Australian version, and I am on episode 5 of season 7.
+At least 25 episodes remain.
 I can stand to watch two episodes a day.